Motel 6 Gave Guest Information To Immigration Agents, Lawsuit Says

 Washington's Supreme Court established that guest-registry information is private, Ferguson said, and Motel 6 violated the law each time it gave out private information.

-The attorney general's office in Washington began investigating after news reports out of Arizona said that Motel 6 workers at two Phoenix locations provided guest information to immigration agents.
+The attorney general's office in Washington began investigating after news reports out of Arizona said Motel 6 workers at two Phoenix locations provided guest information to immigration agents.

 In September, Antonia Farzan, a reporter for the Phoenix News Times, broke the story that after the night audit, motel employees would pass along guests' personal information to federal authorities.